 - Ask that as people hear truth, they would desire to know more.
 Pray for opportunities for continued study and follow-up in the weeks and months to come.

-- Ask that many who have never heard the gospel will hear and bow their hearts in worship to the King of Kings and Lord of Lords!
+- Ask that many who have never heard the gospel will hear it and be drawn to Christ.

 - Check out our Islam booklet to learn about Muslim beliefs and practices.